Calico Museum of Textiles Ahmedabad Entry Fee

 Exhibits range from a collection of textiles to Indian art and craft that have been researched by eminent scholars.
 One of the noteworthy displays includes the double ikkat cloth with its one lakh threads individually dyed before weaving.

 Outstanding illustration of folk art from Punjab, temple cars from South India and silk brocades from Varanasi are other noteworthy collections.
-In order to retain the colour and quality of materials the lightning in the museum have been kept low.
+In order to retain the colour and quality of materials the lighting in the museum has been kept low.

 Section of the museum that showcases costumes worn in royal courtrooms is another interesting division not to be missed.
 Lush gardens and fountains located within the premises of the museum proffers an enticing experience.